 How we are working towards a sustainable future, together.

-Climate adaptation
+Discover our Climate RoadmapClimate adaptation

 The need to climate-proof our properties has increased in line with climate change.
 This is largely managed through the property caretakers’ day-to-day work inspecting the buildings.
 To future-proof new buildings, we conduct climate risk analyses at an early planning stage to establish any location-specific climate risks and identify suitable measures for climate-proofing buildings.
-Climate adaptation is also one of the points on our contract documentation sent to contractors.

-Some examples to reduce the effects of climate change include installing green roofs that slow down rainfall and cool buildings in summer, planting trees that offer shade and reducing the amount of impermeable surfaces in favour of materials that can absorb rainwater.
-The field is still relatively new and we see potential to work more actively on these issues in the future as we expect to see changing weather conditions in the Öresund region.
+Climate adaptation is also an integral part of our ongoing property management efforts.
+Measures to mitigate the effects of climate change include green roofs that absorb rainfall and provide cooling in summer, tree planting for shade, and reducing impermeable surfaces in favor of materials that allow rainwater to seep through.
+This is still a relatively new area, and we see great potential to work even more actively with these initiatives in the future.

 Our own solar power systems